Trent Brown: New England Patriots (second stint)

 On March 17, 2021, Brown and a 2022 seventh-round pick were traded to the Patriots for a 2022 fifth-round pick.
 He was named the Patriots starting right tackle.
 Brown suffered a calf injury in Week 1, missed the next three games, and was placed on injured reserve on October 9.
 He was activated on November 13.

 Brown was re-signed by the Patriots on March 21, 2022, to a two-year, $14 million deal.
 Originally brought back to be the Patriots' right tackle again, the team chose to move him back to left tackle in the 2022 preseason, which was the position Brown originally played for them in 2018.

 Cincinnati Bengals

 On March 19, 2024, Brown signed with the Cincinnati Bengals.
 He was named the starting right tackle to begin the season.
 During a Week 3 38–33 loss to the Washington Commanders, Brown went down with a torn patellar tendon.
 He was placed on season-ending injured reserve two days later.

 Houston Texans

 On March 24, 2025, Brown signed on a one-year, $3 million deal with the Houston Texans.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad.
 On October 3, Brown was signed to the active roster.

+On March 10, 2026, Brown signed a one-year, $7 million contract extension with the Texans.